 What causes an Error 503?¶

-This is precisely when the 503 error occurs; it happens when not everything works correctly at this point (the cache server that sent the request to the instance is waiting for a response: the page that the visitor wanted to see.
-If the instance does not reply, for whatever reason, this will display the 503 error).
+This is precisely when the 503 error occurs; when not everything works correctly during the process described above.
+The cache server that sent the request to the instance is waiting for a response, namely the page that the visitor wanted to see.
+If the instance does not reply, for whatever reason, this will display the 503 error.

-There are many reasons for this, and so it is necessary to analyze what is happening on the instance in order to understand what happened.
+There are many reasons for this, and so it is necessary to analyze what is happening on the instance in order to find a solution.
 Here are some of the most common reasons:

-- The instance is too small: If the instance is too small with regards to its needs (ex. too many visitors, plugins that are very large or take up too many processes or resources).
+The instance is too small: If the instance is too small with regards to its needs (for example, too many visitors, plugins that are very large or take up too many processes or resources.)

-- Timeouts: When a script takes longer than 180 seconds to execute, it stops.
-This is normal and allows avoiding the consumption of resources in the event that the script contains a bug.
+Timeouts: When a script takes longer than 180 seconds to execute, it stops.
+This is normal and avoids the consumption of resources when the script contains a bug.

 Therefore, we recommend that you use the cache server made available to you in order to maximize the power of Simple Hosting.
 If you don’t feel confident in configuring the cache system yourself, there are plugins that exist for most CMS that will assist you in its installation and configuration.